pemistahl/lingua/README.md

 [![license badge][license badge]][license url]
 ---
 ### Quick Info
-* this library tries to solve language detection of very short words and phrases, even shorter than tweets for instance
+* this library tries to solve language detection of very short words and phrases, even shorter than tweets
 * makes use of both statistical and rule-based approaches
 * already outperforms *Apache Tika* and *Optimaize Language Detector* in this respect for more than 40 languages
 * works within every Java 6+ application and on Android